CLICK TO BOOK JINJA ADVENTURES

 The wet seasons (March-May and October-November) bring higher water volumes, which can make rapids more ferocious but also less predictable.
 Operators adjust routes accordingly, so you’re never short on thrills.

-Choosing a Rafting Company
+Choosing a Rafting in Jinja Company

 Several operators dominate Jinja’s rafting scene, each with unique perks: